jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 offer more expressivity over a specific problem domain.
 Their development involves a close analysis of the problem domain such that the entire semantics of the problem domain should be captured - no more and no less.
-The nature of these languages implies that they trade their generality for focussed expressivity.
+The nature of these languages implies that they trade their generality for focused expressivity.
-Their nature often makes DSLs small languages since only the essential features is captured, examples of DSLs include SQL, HTML, CSS etc.
+This often makes DSLs small languages since only the essential features are captured, examples of DSLs include SQL, HTML, CSS etc.

 There are two main ways of developing DSLs: